IshaSingh0228/TerraformVault/VaultBasic.md

 HA Enabled         false
 ```
  - The vault is still sealed, to UnSeal the vault run: ``` vault operator unseal ```
-   Give the unseal keys, you will see the *Unseal Progress* line been updated.
+   Give the unseal keys and you will see the *Unseal Progress* line being updated.
    Run the unseal command again, providing different keys from the shared keys until the threshold is reached.
 Vault is now unsealed and ready.

 ```